- This event has passed.

 Autocontusión, on view in The Willfulness of Objects, is an expansion of Autoconstrucción, is a reflection on the life cycle of cities and objects in which the artist sees some cities in the world as permanent construction sites and permanent destruction sites in terms of politics, economy, ecology, and nature.

 Elena Reygadas (Mexico city) chef and mother, is one of the most important figures in the Mexican gastronomic scene.
 She is chef and owner of Rosetta restaurant, but also of a group of popular restaurants and bakeries: La Panadería Rosetta, Lardo and Café Nin.

 Elena Reygadas is a chef committed to defending the local Mexican product.
 She has publicly rejected the use of transgenic corn in Mexico and supports various initiatives in favor of small producers and traditional sustainable agricultural systems.
 In 2019 she published her first book, Rosetta, edited by Sexto piso.

 Tom Healy is an award-winning poet, curator and activist.
 He is the chair of O, Miami Poetry Festival and a trustee of PEN America, the organization of writers protecting freedom of expression around the world.
 Under President Barack Obama, Tom led the international Fulbright Scholars program.
-He is the author of three books of poetry.
+He is a curator of public programs at The Bass.